All Episodes

 Wouldn't that be a good reason for them not to want to talk about it?

-Was there a Companion?
+Was there a companion?

 Who's saying that?

-This is Jim, yeah.
+This is Jim.

 Jim, I know.

-Who's saying the Gumanian is still there?
+Who's saying the companion is still there?

 I saw it in a photo myself.